Jana is an 'amateur everything' when it comes to space, nature and science. She loves exploring mysteries, both classic

 - Products or services.

 There are benefits to having a space dedicated to your business.
 Just as writers have their corners, home bakeries have their kitchens and inventors blow stuff up in the basement, a tarot reader needs his or her own special place.
-Where you build your nest depends on what kind of business you will conduct - will it be online, via email or in person?
-Let's peek at each in turn and you decide which suits your home, finances and personality the best.
+Where you build your nest depends on what kind of business you will conduct.
+Will it be online, via email or in person?
+Let's peek at each in turn and you can decide which suits your home, finances and personality the best.
 Remember, you can even combine them to get more clients.

 In such cases, customers desire the more confidential phone or email reading.
 If you are fine with conducting business over the phone, there's a catch.
 Email readings can be time-controlled but a chatty client won't hang up the phone despite paying for only an hour.
 You could be dealing with a sponger or somebody who lost track of time.
 But with other appointments waiting, things could get uncomfortable as you need to end the call.
 Your next client won't be impressed when they call at the appointed time and the line is engaged.